 Just because it’s 4 kilometers longer, it’s ranked as slightly more difficult than the ascend from Realp.

-In 2015, the headwind was spoiling most of the second half of that 6.2 kilometer stretch it has in common with the Grimsel, so I didn’t particularly enjoy it anyway.
+In 2015, the headwind out of Oberwald was spoiling most of the second half of that 6.2 kilometer stretch it has in common with the Grimsel, so I didn’t particularly enjoy it anyway.

 Still, the views along the river/stream Rhône and the train track – I even saw a train going up – are breathtaking, as you can see the Grimsel switching right to left above you.

 However, the views get even more breathtaking when you get higher up…

 From Gletsch, you’ll climb in a near straight line – at just over 6% average – to the other side of the valley, where the steeper (8.3%) hairpin section takes you past the hotel Belvedere.

 This might well be a place you’d want to take a picture of the jaw dropping view on both the Furka and the Grimsel.

 After the hairpin section, another more or less easier straight at a 3% average takes you to the summit.